MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/search.md

 When a `SearchHandler` is added at the top of a page, by default the search box is visible and fully expanded.
 However, this behavior can be changed by setting the `SearchHandler.SearchBoxVisibility` property to one of the `SearchBoxVisibility` enumeration members:

 - `Hidden` – the search box is not visible or accessible.
 - `Collapsible` – the search box is hidden until the user performs an action to reveal it.
+On iOS the search box is revealed by vertically bouncing the page content, and on Android the search box is revealed by tapping the question mark icon.
 - `Expanded` – the search box is visible and fully expanded.
+This is the default value of the `SearchHandler.SearchBoxVisibility` property.

+> [!IMPORTANT]
+> On iOS, a collapsible search box requires iOS 11 or greater.

 The following example shows to how to hide the search box: